swaminathanj/CompetitiveProgramming/Lectures.md

 ![Observer Pattern in Principle](observersummary.png)

 ### What did we achieve?
-By implementing a 'push' based strategy, we prevented tonnes of redundant communication between observable and several observers.
+By implementing a 'push' based strategy, we prevented tonnes of potential redundant communication between the observable and many observers.

 ### Use cases
   - YouTube subscription